Helena Blavatsky: Personal life

 The biographer Peter Washington described Blavatsky as "a short, stout, forceful woman, with strong arms, several chins, unruly hair, a determined mouth, and large, liquid, slightly bulging eyes".
 She had distinctive azure-colored eyes, and was overweight throughout her life.
 According to the biographer Marion Meade, Blavatsky's "general appearance was outrageously untidy".
 In later life, she was known for wearing loose robes, and wore many rings on her fingers.
-She was a heavy cigarette smoker throughout her life, and was known for smoking hashish at times.
-She lived simply and her followers believed that she refused to accept monetary payment in return for disseminating her teachings.
-Blavatsky preferred to be known by the acronym "HPB", a sobriquet applied to her by many of her friends which was first developed by Olcott.
+She was a heavy cigarette smoker throughout her life, and at times smoked hashish.
+She lived simply, and her followers believed that she refused to accept monetary payment in return for disseminating her teachings.
+Blavatsky preferred to be known by the initialism "HPB", a sobriquet applied to her by many of her friends which was first developed by Olcott.
 She avoided social functions and was scornful of social obligations.
 She spoke Russian, Georgian, English, French, Italian, Arabic, and Sanskrit.

 Meade referred to her as "an eccentric who abided by no rules except her own", someone who had "utter disregard for the Victorian code of morality".
 Meade believed that Blavatsky perceived herself as a messianic figure whose purpose was to save the world by promoting Theosophy.
 Lachman stated that Blavatsky exhibited what he referred to as "Russian traits – an intense devotion to spiritual truth, combined with a profound contradictory character."
-Washington expressed the view that she was "a persuasive story-teller [with the] power to fascinate others" although noted that she was also "self-absorbed and egotistical".
+Washington called her "a persuasive story-teller [with the] power to fascinate others," who was also "self-absorbed and egotistical".
 For Meade, Blavatsky had a "vivid imagination" and a "propensity for lying".
-Godwin noted that Blavatsky had "a fearsome temper".
+Godwin wrote that Blavatsky had "a fearsome temper".
 The religious studies scholar Bruce F. Campbell noted that she had been a "strong-willed, independent child", and that the harsh environment of her childhood might have resulted in her "difficulty in controlling her temper and ... her tendency to swear".
 In his opinion, she represented "an archetypal charismatic leader".

-Anthropologist Leo Klejn claimed that Blavatsky's indefatigability and energy were surprising.
-The Indologist Alexander Senkevich stated that Blavatsky's charisma exerted influence on Charles Massey and Stainton Moses.
+Anthropologist Leo Klejn called Blavatsky's indefatigability and energy surprising.
+The Indologist Alexander Senkevich observed that Blavatsky's charisma influenced Charles Massey and Stainton Moses.

-Blavatsky's sexuality has been an issue of dispute; many biographers have believed that she remained celibate throughout her life, with Washington believing that she "hated sex with her own sort of passion".
+Blavatsky's sexuality has been an issue of dispute; many biographers believed that she remained celibate throughout her life, with Washington believing that she "hated sex with her own sort of passion".
 In later life she stated that she was a virgin, although she had been married to two men during her lifetime.
 Throughout its early years, the Theosophical Society promoted celibacy, even within marriage.
-Some have suggested that she may have been a lesbian or transvestite, due to early accounts in which she traveled while dressed in masculine attire.
-Meade thought that Blavatsky had, with a few exceptions, been "contemptuous" of other women, suggesting that while this may have been the result of general societal misogyny, it may have reflected that Blavatsky had been jilted by another woman.
+Some suggest she may have been a lesbian or transvestite, due to early accounts that she traveled dressed in masculine attire.
+Meade thought that Blavatsky had, with a few exceptions, been "contemptuous" of other women, suggesting that while this may have been the result of general societal misogyny, it could also mean Blavatsky had been jilted by a woman.